-As part of this Institute's "MIT 2030" capital planing efforts, DSL, MIT’s Department of Facilities, and the Office of Campus Planning have been working together to prioritize residential renewal projects that will help ensure that the residence halls continue to meet the needs of students for generations to come.
+As part of this Institute's "MIT 2030" capital planing efforts, MIT’s Division of Student Life, Department of Facilities, and the Office of Campus Planning have been working together to prioritize residential renewal projects that will help ensure that the residence halls continue to meet the needs of students for generations to come.

 Follow the links below to learn more about current and upcoming residential projects at MIT.

 Projects to enhance academic, research and other student spaces are happening across campus!
 Read more about these exciting projects.

 West Campus Graduate Residence

 [UNDER CONSTRUCTION UNTIL SUMMER 2024]: As part of MIT’s mission to advance its commitment to expanding graduate housing, the West Campus Graduate Residence on Vassar Street will add approximately 675 new beds to MIT’s housing stock and will enrich connections with the surrounding neighborhood.
 Construction is expected to proceed through the end of the summer of 2024.